 We didn’t make it before sunset but we did the night after!
 We stayed an extra night because Ron had work to do.
 Grand Haven is my favorite beach town city in all of MI!

-Thats a WRAP on our three day road trip in our new Defender to the UP and along the West coast!
+That’s a WRAP on our three-day road trip in our new Defender to the UP and along the West coast!
+Check out my trip I took in the spring exploring over 5million Tulips in Holland Michigan!

 I hope this helps when planning your road trip!
 Let me know your thoughts!
 Comment below, Pin, share and subscribe!